 The brain is the control center of the entire body, and as such, when it becomes injured it can have an effect on any of the body’s systems.
 Everything from breathing and eating to walking and talking is controlled by the brain, and any of these things could be taken from us if the region of the brain controlling those functions becomes injured.
 Even so-called minor brain injuries like concussions can leave you with chronic headaches long after the injury has healed.
-If you or a loved one suffered a head injury and you want to discuss your legal options with a brain injury lawyer in Allentown, contact Greg Prosmushkin, P.C. for a free consultation today.
+If you or a loved one suffered a head injury and you want to discuss your legal options with a Brain Injury Lawyer, contact Greg Prosmushkin, P.C. for a free consultation today.

 A brain injury may not always be apparent, or it may present as a more minor injury.
 Here are some signs to watch for if you have seen someone undergo suspected head trauma: